Programmatic Advertising 101: Retargeting

 These users and the audience data that’s gathered on them is quite valuable from a marketing perspective for a few reasons.
 Because they’ve already demonstrated interest in your site, they become a first-party audience, and consequently part of a retargeting list.
 You’re then able to create customized campaigns that are tailored to those users and only visible to them.

 So, how are users captured?

 When users visit your landing page, a piece of code, or a tracking pixel, sends a string of text from a web server to a user’s browser.
-Cookies generally store a unique identifier (like what ads were recently seen by the user).
+Cookies generally store a unique identifier (like which ads were recently seen by the user).
 The user is then added to an audience list that can be used in retargeting campaigns.